 EDITOR AND CREATIVE DIRECTOR

 Georgina is a Sydney based writer, designer and gardener.
 With a background in landscape design, horticulture and journalism, she’s the editor and creative director of The Planthunter online magazine.

 In addition to editing The Planthunter, Georgina works with select clients to help them tell their story and make big ideas happen.
 She also contributes to a range of design publications, such as The Design Files, and hosts regular-ish Planthunter events.

 Georgina is regularly asked to speak at design, cultural and landscape events such as Melbourne Writers Festival, Vivid Sydney, Garden Design Series Sydney, Melbourne Rare Plant Fair, Food and Words and more.
 She’s also been a guest on a bunch of podcasts, like ABC Conversations and Cultivating Place.

 Daniel is brilliant.
 He’s a perfectionist and is responsible for much of the gorgeous imagery on The Planthunter.
 He and Georgina work together on a range of projects and stories and share a complimentary aesthetic sensibility.

 The Nuts and Bolts

 The Planthunter content is organised around monthly issues, each with a different content theme (check out some of our past issues here).
-Each week we publish a couple of stories relating to the issue theme.
-Every Thursday we send out an email newsletter.
+Each week we publish a story or two relating to the issue theme.
+Every Thursday (mostly) we send out an email newsletter.